Our Teach Abroad program in Myanmar is perfect for the adventure traveler looking to make a positive impact on their host community.

 No, you cannot bring your children or pets.

 You will have all National Myanmar holidays off!
+There are approximately 15 public holidays off (depending on the year).
 Please remember, Myanmar is mostly a Buddhist country, so you might not get time off for holidays like Christmas or other similar holidays.

 Major credit cards are more recently accepted by hotels and large shops in larger cities and tourist areas, but cash is the ideal method of payment almost everywhere.
 Typically establishments will only accept credit cards for large purchases, so plan on paying for most things in cash.
 If you are bringing USD to convert into kyat, please make sure they are crisp and unaltered bills.